Staff Psychologist. Clinical Psychology, Wright State University School of Professional Psychology.

 Professional Interests: Trained as a generalist, I work with a wide range of concerns including depression, anxiety/stress, mood disorders, trauma, academic skills development, grief, identity development, family and relationship issues, and spirituality.
 I work from an integrated holistic framework that incorporates person-centered, interpersonal, cognitive-behavioral and insight-oriented theories that values individual differences and diversity with the goal of identifying and developing personal strengths that will foster empowerment.

-Psychology Intern - Counseling Psychology, Purdue University.
+Psychology Intern - Counseling & Student Personnel Psychology, University of Minnesota.

 Information and Scheduling.